 2. Personality change due to a different medical condition.
 Similar traits may emerge from another medical condition and must be distinguished from histrionic personality disorder.

 3. Substance use disorders.
 Individuals should also consider symptoms that may be associated with substance use and abuse.

-Celebrities: Lovers of the Center of Attention
+Celebrities: Lovers of the Limelight

 Being the center of attention pretty much comes with being a celebrity: you agree to perform in front of millions of people, whether it be on TV, on stage, or on a field or court.
-But some celebrities in particular seem to really bask in their star status:
+But some celebrities, in particular, seem to really bask in their star status.

 Maybe these celebrities simply enjoy the limelight, as being famous certainly cultivates a life many of us just don’t and never will understand.
-While this is a possibility, it’s also possible that their unusual lives have led to a development of histrionic personality disorder.
+While this is a possibility, it’s also possible that their unusual lives have led to the development of histrionic personality disorder.

 Start a Relationship with An Exceptional Counselor

 - High-touch customer service & premium benefits

 - Ultra-flexible 23.5hr cancellations